Moscow's jails overwhelmed with detained Navalny protesters - WTMJ

 When asked whether there were any virus-related precautions at the detention center, Shelomentsev wrote: “What (coronavirus) measures if there were 28 of us in one cell and … people drank from the same jug?”

-Other protesters detained in Sakharovo described riding all night in police buses before they were taken to their cells, according to their friends and partners.
+Other protesters detained in Sakharovo described riding or waiting all night in police buses before they were taken to their cells, according to their friends.

 Getting food parcels and other basics to them required waiting outside the detention facilities for hours in subfreezing temperatures.
 Anna Chumakova, who spent all day in line Thursday, said about 150 people lined up by midday, but only fewer than 40 were able to get their packages in by sundown.